jdthatcher/resume/README.md

 - Joel Lawler - Senior Developer Duff and Phelps // 615 384 1181
 - Michael Smallbone - Attorney // 615 260 2413
 - Richard Jackson - Designer // 818 512 0651 richardlee529@mac.com

+## Objectives
+> To work for and with like minded professionals that will develop solutions that make this world a little better.
+To create, connect and belong within thriving workplace communities.

 ## Contact Information: [thatcher@comsynth.com](mailto:thatcher@comsynth.com) // (+1) **615 943 2197**